Creating a budget breakdown and sticking to a budget was and is by far the hardest part of gaining control of your finances.

 I am embarrassed to tell you that it really was that cut and dry.
 But that’s the truth of it.

-Being content with the choices we made when we were in our right mind and formulating our budget will not only help you accomplish your financial goals, but it will alleviate the guilt of overspending and feeling bad about it later.
+We had to be content with the choices we made when we were in our right mind and formulating our budget.
+This can work for you too.
+It will not only help you accomplish your financial goals, but it will alleviate the guilt of overspending and feeling bad about it later.

 YOUR TURN: What is your biggest struggle with trying to stay on budget?
 Let me know in the comments below!